Faculty Members John Corigliano, Gabriela Lena Frank and Brian Raphael Nabors

 Multiyear program will create mentorship opportunities for rising composers.

-The University of Maryland’s National Orchestral Institute + Festival (NOI+F) announces the launch of a multiyear composer training program in partnership with American Composers Orchestra (ACO) and composer Gabriela Lena Frank and her Creative Academy of Music (GLFCAM).
+The University of Maryland’s National Orchestral Institute + Festival (NOI+F) recently launched a multiyear composer training program in partnership with American Composers Orchestra (ACO) and composer Gabriela Lena Frank and her Creative Academy of Music (GLFCAM).

-Beginning in June 2020, these three forward-thinking musical institutions will come together to further the training and development of emerging composers, especially those traditionally underrepresented in the orchestral repertoire.
+These three forward-thinking musical institutions will came together to further the training and development of emerging composers, especially those traditionally underrepresented in the orchestral repertoire.
 Frank, named one of the “35 most significant women composers in history” by The Washington Post, will lead the program.
 Faculty members serving alongside Frank in the inaugural year include Pulitzer Prize winning composer composer John Corigliano and Fulbright scholar Brian Raphael Nabors.

-Participating composer trainees will receive individual mentorship from Frank, Corigliano and Nabors and will also benefit from seminars, intensive score study, masterclasses, community engagements, new work readings and performance opportunities with NOI+F faculty and student musicians.
-The composer training program will take place June 1-6, 2020 at the University of Maryland’s Clarice Smith Performing Arts Center (The Clarice).
+Participating composer trainees receive individual mentorship from Frank, Corigliano and Nabors and will also benefit from seminars, intensive score study, masterclasses, community engagements, new work readings and performance opportunities with NOI+F faculty and student musicians.

 “The National Orchestral Institute + Festival is committed to creating new opportunities for learning and exploration in the field of orchestral music,” says NOI+F director Richard Scerbo.
 “GLFCAM and ACO are perfect partners to build a space in which emerging composers can discover and experiment with orchestral performance and audience engagement.”